Martha Rendell

 Martha Rendell (10 August 1871 – 6 October 1909) was the last woman to be hanged in Western Australia, for the wilful murder of her de facto husband's son, Arthur Morris, in 1908.
 She was also suspected of killing his two daughters, Annie and Olive, by swabbing their throats with hydrochloric acid.
 Although the children died slow and agonizing deaths, they had been treated by a number of doctors during their illnesses, only one of whom expressed any doubts about their deaths.

 Beginnings

-Martha Rendell moved in with Thomas Nicholls Morris at 23 Robertson St, East Perth after he had separated from his wife, who had moved out.
+Martha Rendell moved in with Thomas Nicholls Morris at 23 Robertson Street, East Perth after he had separated from his wife, who had moved out.
 Morris had custody of his four children at the time.
 Rendell, who had known Morris in Adelaide, South Australia, and had followed him west, moved into the house and posed as his wife.
 The children were told to call her "Mother".

 Rendell brutally abused Morris's children, once beating Annie so savagely that she could not walk.
 Arresting officer Inspector Harry Mann said "she delighted in seeing her victims writhe in agony, and from it derived sexual satisfaction".